zx80/cachetools-utils/README.md

 # CacheToolsUtils

-Classes to add key prefix and stats to [cachetools](https://pypi.org/project/cachetools/) classes and use [redis](https://redis.io/) and [memcached](https://memcached.org/) as storage backends,
+Stackable cache classes, for instance to add key prefix and stats to [cachetools](https://pypi.org/project/cachetools/) classes and use [redis](https://redis.io/) and [memcached](https://memcached.org/) as storage backends,